unicity-sphere/agentic-chatbot/narrative.md

 We want to reach a working POC with rather trivial activity (e.g. sports betting or a trivia game)

 -----------
-    ignore the wallet, it is a custom development we'll fill in later.
+- ignore the wallet, it is a custom development we'll fill in later.
 A mockup is even better.
-    Target is traditional: docker containers etc on our own dedicated server.
+- Target is traditional: docker containers etc on our own dedicated server.
-    LLM Priorities: external own LLM accessible over OpenAI compatible protocol, Google. (gemini flash.latest is the default choice).
+- LLM Priorities: external own LLM accessible over OpenAI compatible protocol, Google. (gemini flash.latest is the default choice).
 Streaming is required for best UX.
-    Wallet will provide ID; we can mock it initially.
+- Wallet will provide ID; we can mock it initially.
-    Let's assume for generality that there can be multiple remote MCP servers.
+- Let's assume for generality that there can be multiple remote MCP servers.
-    Trivia game is okay, when we have all components populated (package the game as MCP) Until user resets his browser local storage; memory is per activity (agent has same personality, but activities are different) keep it simple.
+- Trivia game is okay, when we have all components populated (package the game as MCP)
+- Until user resets his browser local storage; memory is per activity (agent has same personality, but activities are different)
+- Keep the chat UI simple.
 Point is that if we are based on existing component then it should not have too much user exposed complexity.

 -------
 ## Technology Stack